csiAI/NYC-School-Bus-Service---Performance-Analysis/README.md

 - Cumulative Impact: Total accumulated delays by service provider

 # Data Structure & Initial Checks
-This dashboard provides a comprehensive view of NYC school bus service performance, focusing on delays, breakdowns, and geographic distribution of issues.
+The data was obtained through a cvs file with a total of 250k rows.
+The csv file with the data can be found [here](https://drive.google.com/file/d/1Bq89xxzxvSu-_GNwjIZGt4jgnpVDSymp/view?usp=sharing)

 I have performed Data Cleaning and Exploratory Data Analysis using SQL.
 I then created a dashboard in Tableau.

-The csv file with the data can be found [here](https://drive.google.com/file/d/1Bq89xxzxvSu-_GNwjIZGt4jgnpVDSymp/view?usp=sharing)
+The SQL file with the code can be found here

 ![image](https://github.com/user-attachments/assets/4a93d9db-1386-47ce-83d6-333487f68891)
 ![image](https://github.com/user-attachments/assets/e051df29-5b7c-45d3-ab39-d20e72e11936)

+This dashboard provides a comprehensive view of NYC school bus service performance, focusing on delays, breakdowns, and geographic distribution of issues.

 Summary:
         This analysis reveals significant challenges in service reliability and efficiency.
 Key findings include high delay frequencies, substantial accumulated delay times, and notable mechanical issues across bus companies.